Sign up for our newsletter! Register Today!

 If you are a USA resident intending to take a class and use the skills for business, please be sure to read your state’s individual animal bodywork laws PRIOR to registering.
 You may reside in a state that does not allow any animal bodywork by laypersons but choose to work in a neighboring state which allows you to practice within the parameters of that state law.

 State laws change and we cannot guarantee that the below information is the most current.
 Veterinary Practice Acts often do not have specific wording in regards to massage and bodywork, and require interpretation by the current vet board.
-The EquiLearn Institute, Equinology INC and Caninology cannot be held accountable for any information listed in this summary.
+EquiLearn, Equinology INC and Caninology cannot be held accountable for any information listed in this summary.

 When registering for a class, you will be asked to confirm you have read and agree to our Terms & Conditions.
 One of these terms requires you to confirm you have read the below information about your particular state and understand any restrictions that may apply.
 If you have any questions, please feel free to contact us at office@eli-us.com.